ng-Classic/ng-classic/aio/content/guide/route-animations.md

 ## Router outlet

 After configuring the routes, add a `<router-outlet>` inside the root `AppComponent` template.
-The `<router-outlet>` directive tells the Angular Classicrouter where to render the views when matched with a route.
+The `<router-outlet>` directive tells the Angular Classic router where to render the views when matched with a route.

 The `ChildrenOutletContexts` holds information about outlets and activated routes.
 The `data` property of each `Route` can be used to animate routing transitions.